seonman/HarmanDeveloperDocs/docs/iOS/hkwhub-spec.rst

 ..
 NOTE::

 	Please refer Matthias Biehl's `OAuth 2.0 Getting Started in Web-API Security`_ for your reference on OAuth2.
-This document uses some of the pictures from that book.
+This document uses some of illustration drawings from that book.

 .. _OAuth 2.0 Getting Started in Web-API Security: http://www.amazon.com/OAuth-2-0-Getting-Security-University/dp/1507800916/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=1454629444&sr=8-1